 On August 9, 2016, the Company announced a share repurchase program approved by the Company's board of directors authorizing the repurchase of up to \$75.0 million of the Company's common stock (the "Share Repurchase Program").
 On August 9, 2017, the Company announced a new share repurchase program approved by the Board, under which the Company may repurchase up to an additional \$100 million of its outstanding common stock (the "New Share Repurchase Program").
-Under the Share Repurchase Program and the New Share Repurchase Program, the Company was authorized to repurchase shares through open market purchases, privately-negotiated transactions or otherwise in accordance with applicable federal securities laws, including through Rule 10b5-1 trading plans and under Rule 10b-18 of the Exchange Act.
-These Share Repurchase Programs were terminated as noted above.
+Under the Share Repurchase Program and the New Share Repurchase Program, the Company was authorized to repurchase shares through open market purchases, privately-negotiated transactions or otherwise in accordance with applicable federal securities laws, including through Rule 10b-1 trading plans and under Rule 10b-18 of the Exchange Act.